flplima/laika/README.md

   }

   /**
-   * Exemplo 3
+   * Example 3
-   * Você pode retornar um objeto contendo o texto e uma função
+   * You can return an object containing the text and a function
-   * para criar diálogos mais complexos
+   * to create more complex dialogues
    */
   @MessageHandler('Say my name')
   sayMyName() {